 Finalising the Transaction

 Once an offer is accepted, the broker can ease the process of finalizing a transaction.
+This includes:

 Safeguarding Funds